Generically/recreational_puzzles/adventofcode/src/adventofcodetwentytwentyfour/readme.md

 * DayEleven - done
 * DayTwelve - done
 > to get output for part one change line 39 from <br> ```perimiter = discount(perimiterFromPoints);```<br> to <br>```perimiter = perimiterFromPoints.size();```<br>
+* DayThirteen - done

 most of this code is rushed and poorly written, have low expectations<br>
 Util - not even remotely done, half of the functions dont even work as I had to leave my PC before finishing them<br>
-Util updated with a recursive group finder for 2D HashMaps 12/12/24
+Util updated with a recursive group finder for 2D HashMaps 12/12/24 Util updated with a formula for finding line intersections of form ax+by=c 13/12/24